avoidwork/rozu/README.md

 ## Receiving webhook events
 Rozu has a publically accessible route `/receive` which will accept a JSON or form encoded payload & put it into **Redis** for pub/sub behavior in your local stack.
-Inbound requests must include a user specified token (`token` in `config.json`) which maps to a user owned webhook; tokens are v1 UUIDs.
+Inbound requests must include a user supplied token (`token` in `config.json`) which maps to a user owned webhook; tokens are v1 UUIDs.

 ## Requirements